kaylezy/kaylezy/README.md

 <h1>Hi there! 👋 I'm Olakunle Hassan.</h1>

-## FrontEnd Website Developer (FE) and love to contribute in an Open Source Code.
+## FrontEnd Website Developer (FE) and love to contribute in an Open Source Project.

 Goal-oriented and a Graduate of Accounting who is passionate about front-end engineering.